smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 Using the IBM i LSAM menu system, sub-menu 4, option 7, the Script driver program logging options support one new value for logging.

-- [Script job logging . . . :     [Y]]{style="font-family: Consolas;"}           [      Y=yes,
-    N=no, D=Yes + debug
+- Script job logging . . . :     <u>Y</u>        Y=yes, N=no, D=Yes + debug TLS
-    TLS]{style="font-family: Consolas; font-style: italic;"}

-[When the normal script logging option is set to the value of "D", the workstation interaction log viewer will include a verbose report that documents the TLS Security handshake in the first few pages of the log display.
+When the normal script logging option is set to the value of "D", the workstation interaction log viewer will include a verbose report that documents the TLS Security handshake in the first few pages of the log display.
 Option "D" implies option "Y", meaning that the normal, cleaner log of the screen output and Script driver input will also be included in the log images.
-]{style="font-style: normal; font-family: 'Century Gothic';"}

 ## Defining a User (Multi-purpose)